 1. Bresse Farms

-Breese Farms is one of the top chicken hatcheries in Mississippi with over 500 breeders.
-This chicken hatchery has rare breed, best tasting chickens.
+Bresse Farms is one of the top chicken hatcheries in Mississippi with over 500 breeders.
+This chicken hatchery specializes in rare breeds known for their superior taste.
 To date, Breese Farms provides quality chickens to the rest of Mississippi.

 You can also order day-old chick shipping boxes on Breese Farms’ website.
 There, you’ll get deals for a reasonable price.
 Also, placing an order is easy.
 This hatchery accepts online payments via debit cards, credit cards, and PayPal.